Wahler History, Family Crest & Coats of Arms

 Early History of the Wahler family

-Another 257 words (18 lines of text) covering the years 1753 and 1753 are included under the topic Early Wahler History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wahler research.
+Another 129 words (9 lines of text) covering the years 1753, 1541, 1617, 1587 and 1753 are included under the topic Early Wahler History in all our PDF Extended History products and printed products wherever possible.

 Wahler Spelling Variations